SixArm/mast-cell-help/topics/low-salicylate-diet/index.md

 Salicylates are also found in non-food products, such as aspirin and some skincare products.

 Before starting a low-salicylate diet, it is advisable to consult with a healthcare provider or dietitian.
 They can help determine whether such a diet is appropriate for you, guide you on food choices, and monitor your nutritional intake to prevent deficiencies.
-Additionally, if you suspect that salicylates are causing health issues, it's essential to consult with a healthcare provider for a proper diagnosis and management plan.

 # Low-salicylate diet: foods to choose

 For a low-salicylate diet, here are foods that are generally considered safe to choose:

-* **Low-salicylate fruits**: pears, papayas, and melons.
+* Low-salicylate fruits: pears, papayas, and melons.

-* **Low-salicylate vegetables**: carrots, sweet potatoes, and zucchini.
+* Low-salicylate vegetables: carrots, sweet potatoes, and zucchini.

-* **Lean proteins**: chicken, turkey, and fish.
+* Lean proteins: chicken, turkey, and fish.

 * Dairy products (if tolerated).

-* **Grains**: rice, rice noodles, and oatmeal.
+* Grains: rice, rice noodles, and oatmeal.

-* **Non-caffeinated beverages**: water, herbal teas.
+* Non-caffeinated beverages: water, herbal teas.

 * Oils and fats.